vdavez/dc-contracts/README.md

 But, it is not a permanent site, so once the contract is awarded, the info goes away... =(

-This scraper will hopefully solve that problem by making a permanent JSON record of the notice of intent to award a sole-source contract.
+This scraper solves that problem by making a permanent JSON record of the notice of intent to award a sole-source contract (in 'scrapers/solesource.json').

 And, there's another part too.
 The PDFs contain information about the estimated reasonable price, which is not accessible in the table.
 But, the PDF is text-searchable and follows a standard format, so it should be doable to extract that information and include it in the JSON.

+The scraper is in the 'scrapers' directory.

-To set it up, this is the crontab
+To set it up, this is the crontab:

-'crontab -e'; '0 * * * * full_path' runs 'full_path' on the hour every day
+> 'crontab -e'; '0 * * * * full_path' runs 'full_path' on the hour every day

 ## Contract Solicitations

 ### OCP
+OCP has two different types of solicitation formats: (1) electronic and (2) non-electronic.
+This repo now has a scraper for non-electronic contracts (which solves some of the same problems of sole-source contracts and suffers from some of the same limitations).
+The electronic solicitation looks much more complicated, with a whole system built for it.

 ### Rest of DC Government